 Participation in live events is a central component of a Scripps College experience.
 Lectures, concerts, athletic events, 5C events, Scripps Presents and community programs, symposiums, and performances create opportunities to share important perspectives, commemorate experiences, find commonalities with others, create meaningful networks between members of our community, and strengthen bonds with the College.
 Learning, connecting, and finding gratification through these experiences contribute greatly to the academic and mental health of our community.

 The health and safety of attendees and event staff will drive all in-person event decisions, and events must comply with current guidance and restrictions from the Centers for Disease Control and Prevention (CDC), California Department of Health Care Services (DHCS), California Division of Occupational Safety and Health (known as Cal/OSHA) for employees of the college, Los Angeles County Department of Public Health (LACDPH), and College policy.

 For updated information on events, please visit the Scripps Strong site.

 Currently, guests must attest to being free of any COVID-19 related symptoms.
 Masks are recommended, but not required for indoor events.

-The College has been working to refine and clarify planning and programming protocols for Scripps event sponsors and audience members.
+The College has been working to provide the Scripps campus community access to training and support to host both in-person and virtual events.
 Our goal is to continue to create an environment for civil discourse and the robust exploration of ideas.
-With this in mind, please review the following best practices guidelines for producing a campus event.
+With this in mind, please review the following best practices guidelines for producing an on-campus event.

 - What is the primary purpose of your event?